Easy Tuna Noodle Casserole Recipe (Kids LOVE This!)

 Tools That Help

-Nothing fancy required, but a few things make this easier:
+A few things will help make this easier:

 - A 2.5 to 3-quart casserole dish is the right size for this recipe.
 Too small and you can’t stir; too large and it spreads thin.